VERSO-UVM/ORCA/README.md

 _**ORCA produces impactful, accessible open source research tools by training tomorrow's workforce in marketable open source skills**_.

-For **UVM faculty, graduate students, and local businesses**, the ORCA program provides affordable product and development support that advances your discoveries and innovations while furthering UVM's public impact.
+For **UVM faculty, graduate students, and local businesses**, the ORCA program provides affordable product and development support that advances your discoveries and innovations while broadening your public impact.

-For **UVM students**, regardless of college or major, the ORCA program creates experiential learning opportunities through working on cutting-edge university research and industry advances.
+For **UVM students**, regardless of college or major, the ORCA program provides experiential learning opportunities through working on cutting-edge university research and industry advances.
 These experiences will equip you to become the next generation of technology and innovation leaders.

 Key Documents
 * [ORCA Handbook](ORCA_Handbook.md)